-An internship directed by the college providing on-site student ministry experience.
-The student is required to submit to the Christian Education program director for approval an appropriate student ministry work assignment.
+An internship directed by the university providing on-site student ministry experience.
+The student is required to submit to the Division Chair for approval, an appropriate student ministry work assignment.
 Supervision will include an on-campus director and an appropriate field supervisor under the commission of the cooperating student ministry agency.
 The emphasis of this internship will be practical experience through supervised, on-site student ministry work.
+The student will meet with the Division Chair for the purpose of evaluating and readiness of the student to engage in field study through the internship.
+An appropriate number of courses must have been completed by the student prior to approval for internship.
+Students will not be allowed to do their internship in positions where they are currently employed unless approved by the Division Chair.
 Prerequisite: Junior standing.
-The student will meet with the LA/CE program coordinator for the purpose of evaluating and readiness of the student to engage in field study through the internship.
-An appropriate number of courses must have been completed by the student prior to approval for internship.
-Students will not be allowed to do their internship in positions where they are currently employed unless approved by the program coordinator.
 Three semester hours credit.